codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 ## Centare

-Through Eddie, I connected with a recruiter at Centare, which specializes in custom software development through agile methods and agile transformation for teams and organizations with our trainers and coaches.[^4] They were hiring for more senior positions but saw potential in me.
+Through Eddie, I connected with a recruiter at Centare, a company which specializes in custom software development through agile methods and agile transformation for teams and organizations with their trainers and coaches.[^5] They were hiring for more senior positions but saw potential in me.
 So, the conversation continued.

 What started out as an introduction and hope turned into a phone interview.
 Then a take-home exercise.
 What followed was an in-person interview and a job offer.